-Prior to conducting an IFTA audit, an auditor will contact the licensee by telephone to arrange an acceptable date to begin the audit.
+Prior to conducting an IFTA audit, an auditor will contact the licensee by common courier informing them they have been selected for an IFTA audit.
 At that time, the auditor will outline the time period to be audited and the records to be reviewed.
-To confirm the audit date, the auditor will send a follow-up letter thirty (30) days prior to the initial visit detailing the audit date, audit period, and records required.
+To confirm the audit date, the auditor will send a follow-up letter thirty (30) days prior to the initial contact detailing the audit date, audit period, and records required.
 To assist the auditor in planning the audit, a Pre-Audit Questionnaire will also be sent to the licensee.
 The questionnaire should be completed by the licensee and returned to the auditor prior to the audit start date.